 Apple Glasses hardware and specs

-Another patent filed by Apple revealed that the Apple glasses might employ a large array of microphones covering it.
-The patent in question has the microphones detect sounds, even those that are beyond human hearing, and suggests that some sort of indicators will be used for "directing the user to the source of the sound”.
+Another patent filed by Apple revealed that the Apple glasses might employ a large array of microphones covering them.
+The patent in question has the microphones detect sounds, even those that are beyond human hearing, and suggests that some sort of indicators will be used for "directing the user to the source of the sound".

 Apple glasses patent image possibly showing the planned arrangement of its microphones. | Image by Apple